birbwatcher/wayback-machine-downloader/README.md

 #### Script downloads only the homepage
 **Answer:** try specifying the base URL with `/*` at the end.
 For example: `https://example.com/*`, or try downloading a different time range.

+#### Website restored with broken layout, but it looks fine on Web Archive

+1. You may have restored the website with absolute links.
+   This means it will only work correctly on its original domain and not when opened locally.

+2. Some **styles or assets might be hosted on another domain**, for example on a CDN.
+   In this case, make sure to select "rewrite links" and "download external assets" during setup.
+   The script will then also fetch resources from external domains.

+3. The website might rely on **JavaScript frameworks** (like Angular or React) for rendering.
+   In such cases, downloading will be more difficult and can take considerably longer.

 ---